Hopebridge Emphasizes Wellness and Resilience for Clinicians

 We aim to offer our team members even more resources, training and support around everything from education around the benefits offered at Hopebridge, to information around community activities for the case manager who transitions to a new center.

-It covered gratitude, with a gratitude tree activity and wellness group discussions, plus highlighted the work-life balance, self-care and movement, and reflection and resilience.
+As part of these initiatives, Hopebridge has held various campaigns that focused on the mental health of our clinicians.
+For instance, one campaign included Wellness Wednesdays with themes and activities focused around – you guessed it – wellness.
+It included a gratitude tree activity and wellness group discussions, plus highlighted the work-life balance, self-care and movement, and reflection and resilience.
 Activities included breathwork and yoga practices, journaling, curated music playlists and more.

 “It’s not a one-size-fits-all approach, but rather intends to give folks more tools they can use to support their needs or their team’s,” said Ali.
 “We not only want to make working at Hopebridge more fun and fulfilling, we want to serve as a pioneer in making work within the autism service industry a more positive experience overall.”